 I am particularly excited about hosting this race in Nevada, based in Reno.
 First, the route is fabulous and photogenic and I have personal experience with it from my 1987 Race Across America which traversed Highway 50 across Nevada.
 (See photo at left: that's me on Hwy 50!)
 I loved that stretch of America and had wanted to come back ever since.
-Second, the locals, bureaucrats included, have welcomed us here with open arms!
-Third, and most importantly, the 2014 race went exceedingly well and met with favorable reviews from the competitors!
+Plus the locals, bureaucrats included, have welcomed us here with open arms!

-Whichever route is featured, this classic ultra cycling race is revered the world over for its epic mountain climbs, stark desert scenery, desolate roads, and its reputation as one of the toughest but most gratifying endurance challenges available, bar none.
+Regardless of which route we have used over the years, this classic ultra cycling race is revered the world over for its epic mountain climbs, stark desert scenery, desolate roads, and its reputation as one of the toughest but most gratifying endurance challenges available, bar none.